A locally-based charitable foundation and the community came together to improve cancer treatment at St. Luke's.

-The Holland M. Ware Charitable Foundation expanded its match amount and timeline for community donations to the CAR T cell therapy program based on the success of its initial offering.
-The funds raised to date by the match offer, and through Feb.
-14, 2022, will go toward offering CAR T-cell therapy in Idaho, a cutting-edge cancer treatment that St. Luke’s Cancer Institute is hoping to bring to Boise this year.
+The funds raised will go toward offering CAR T-cell therapy in Idaho, a cutting-edge cancer treatment that St. Luke’s Cancer Institute is hoping to bring to Boise this year.
 CAR T therapy has shown to be highly effective in eliminating even advanced cancers, and in addition to blood cancers, is being studied for the possibility of treating many other types of cancer.

 CAR T is a type of treatment in which a patient's own T-cells (the type of immune cells that can fight cancer cells) have instructions put into their genes in the laboratory.
 These instructions make them able to attack and kill the patient’s cancer cells when given back to the patient through an intravenous infusion.